Tejashree1999/Shunya-blog-template/README.md

 - This is a template for writing the sensor interfacing blog at Shunyainterfaces Workshop

-- You can rearrange or creatively add more information so that the reader will get the most out of it.
+- You can creatively add more information so that the reader will get the most out of it.

 # Interfacing 'Sensor Name' with 'Board Name' using Shunyainterfaces

+>Add the image of the board or the your group working on shunya interfaces

 ## Introduction